wotakumoe/wotaku/docs/torrenting/start.md

 ### Using .torrent File
 1. Click on **Download Torrent**.
 It will download a `.torrent` file.
 2. Double click on it.
-3. It will show all the files and folders, where to download them, and other setings.
+3. It will show all the files and folders, where to download them, and other settings.
 After adjusting everything, click **OK**